questdb/documentation/documentation/introduction.md

 ## Ingest your data

-The first step is to get your data into QuestDB.
+Once running, the next step is to get your data into QuestDB.

-We've got a range of first-party clients, protols and methods for ingestion.
+We've got a range of first-party clients, protocols and methods for ingestion.

 Whether you're using first-party clients or interfacing with a third-party tool or library, we've got you covered.